agungTuanany/ADVANCE-WEBDEV-BOOTCAMP-COLT-STEEL/16.Intermediate-D3/Intermediate-D3.md

 Once we have this scale we can avoid calculate the bar width directly, instead we can use the **x0** and **x1** properties for each bin to calculate the appropriate width.
-Specifically we can pas the **x0** into the scale to figure out where the **x** coordinate of each bars should be.
+Specifically we can pass the **x0** into the scale to figure out where the **x** coordinate of each bars should be.
 As for the width its should be equal to the different between the scale value **x1** and scale value of **x0** minus the **barPadding**